 2.5.5.
 Quantitative relations: E may exceed or be equal to P. E > P is observed in many types of mitochondria, varying between species, tissues and cell types (Gnaiger 2009).
-E-P is the ET-excess capacity pushing the phosphorylation-flux to the limit of its capacity for utilizing the protonmotive force (Figure 4).
-In addition, the magnitude of E-P depends on the tightness of respiratory coupling or degree of uncoupling, since an increase of E causes E to increase towards the limit of E (Lemieux E and E and E and E and E are the phosphorylation-pathway, under conditions when E remains constant but E declines relative to controls.
-Substrate cocktails supporting simultaneous convergent electron transfer to the E-E and consequently increase the sensitivity of the E-E assay.
+E-P is the excess ET-capacity pushing the phosphorylation-flux to the limit of its capacity for utilizing the protonmotive force (Figure 4).
+In addition, the magnitude of E-P depends on the tightness of respiratory coupling or degree of uncoupling, since an increase of E causes E to increase towards the limit of E (Lemieux E and E and E capacity, E-E capacity, E-E capacity, E-E therefore, provides a sensitive diagnostic indicator of specific injuries of the phosphorylation-pathway, under conditions when E remains constant but E declines relative to controls.
+Substrate cocktails supporting simultaneous convergent electron transfer to the E-E capacity, and consequently increase the sensitivity of the E-E assay.

-E cannot theoretically be lower than P. E < P must be discounted as an artefact, which may be caused experimentally by: (1) loss of oxidative capacity during the time course of the respirometric assay, since E is measured subsequently to P; (2) using insufficient uncoupler concentrations; (3) using high uncoupler concentrations which inhibit ET (Gnaiger 2008); (4) high oligomycin concentrations applied for measurement of E before titrations of uncoupler, when oligomycin exerts an inhibitory effect on E. On the other hand, the ET-excess capacity is overestimated if kinetically non-saturating [ADP] or E are used.
+E cannot theoretically be lower than P. E < P must be discounted as an artefact, which may be caused experimentally by: (1) loss of oxidative capacity during the time course of the respirometric assay, since E is measured subsequently to P; (2) using insufficient uncoupler concentrations; (3) using high uncoupler concentrations which inhibit ET (Gnaiger 2008); (4) high oligomycin concentrations applied for measurement of E before titrations of uncoupler, when oligomycin exerts an inhibitory effect on E. On the other hand, the excess ET-capacity is overestimated if kinetically non-saturating [ADP] or E are used.
 See State 3 in the next section.

 The net OXPHOS-capacity is calculated by subtracting L from P (Figure 4).
 The net P"/ O_2 equals P"/(P-L), wherein the dissipative LEAK component in the OXPHOS-state may be overestimated.
-This can be avoided by measuring LEAK-respiration in a state when the protonmotive force is adjusted to its slightly lower value in the OXPHOS-state by titration of an ET-inhibitor (Divakaruni and Brand 2011).
+This can be avoided by measuring LEAK-respiration in a state when the protonmotive force is adjusted to its slightly lower value in the OXPHOS-state by titration of an ET inhibitor (Divakaruni and Brand 2011).
 Any turnover-dependent components of proton leak and slip, however, are underestimated under these conditions (Garlid et al. 1993).
-In general, it is inappropriate to use the term ATP production or ATP turnover for the difference of O_2 flux measured in the OXPHOS- and LEAK-states.
+In general, it is inappropriate to use the term ATP production or ATP turnover for the difference of O_2 flux measured in the OXPHOS and LEAK states.
 P-L is the upper limit of OXPHOS-capacity that is freely available for ATP production (corrected for LEAK-respiration) and is fully coupled to phosphorylation with a maximum mechanistic stoichiometry (Figure 4).

 LEAK-respiration and OXPHOS-capacity depend on (1) the tightness of coupling under the influence of the respiratory uncoupling mechanisms (Figure 3), and (2) the coupling stoichiometry, which varies as a function of the substrate type undergoing oxidation in ET-pathways with either two or three coupling sites (Figure 2B).
-When substrate cocktails are used supporting the convergent NADH- and succinate-pathways simultaneously, the relative contribution of ET-pathways with three or two coupling sites cannot be controlled experimentally, is difficult to determine, and may shift in transitions between LEAK-, OXPHOS- and ET-states (Gnaiger 2019).
+When substrate cocktails are used supporting the convergent NADH- and succinate-pathways simultaneously, the relative contribution of ET-pathways with three or two coupling sites cannot be controlled experimentally, is difficult to determine, and may shift in transitions between LEAK-, OXPHOS- and ET-states (Gnaiger 2014).
 Under these experimental conditions, we cannot separate the tightness of coupling versus coupling stoichiometry as the mechanisms of respiratory control in a shift of L/P ratios.
 The tightness of coupling and fully coupled